The Klingon battle cruiser was designed for “The Enterprise Incident” by Matt Jefferies and updated for the silver screen

 Jefferies told Herb and Yvonne Fern Solow for Star Trek Sketchbook (1997) that he designed the Klingon ship at home.
 “There was just too much going on at the studio from morning till night.”

 Since the Klingons were the enemy, I had to design a ship that would be instantly recognizable as an enemy ship, especially for a flash cut.
 There had to be no way it could be mistaken for our guys.
 It had to look threatening, even vicious.
-So I modeled it on a manta ray, both shape and color and that’s why it looks as it does in the original series.
+So I modeled it on a manta ray, both shape and color, and that’s why it looks as it does in The Original Series.

-The ship’s design was perfected by a twenty-fourth sketch dated November 20, 1967.
+The ship’s design was perfected by a sketch dated November 20, 1967.
 It was then sent to American Model Toy Corporation, “and they returned a master tooling model which we used in the show.”

-“We attempted to stay as close to the TV series version as possible,” Andrew Probert recalled in an interview with Starlog 32 (March 1980), “but after running some camera tests we discovered that an additional level of detail was needed for widescreen photography.”
+“We attempted to stay as close to the TV series version as possible,” Andrew Probert recalled in an interview with Starlog 32 (March 1980, My Star Trek Scrapbook has the full interview), “but after running some camera tests we discovered that an additional level of detail was needed for widescreen photography.”

 We painted it a darker color.
 I’ve always liked the idea of a black spaceship — which would have been impractical for this movie; so we came up with a dark military green.
 I had an idea that was carried out beautifully by Ron Gress.
 Ron painted a giant Klingon symbol on the underbelly of the ship.
 It was a revision of the old Klingon symbol.

-“Doug wanted something like the interior of a Japanese submarine,” he recalled; “he wanted a bridge suspended between big shock-absorbing supports, with mechanically operating stations for the crewmen.”
-As Trumbull put it, the interior of the battle cruiser should look like “an enemy submarine in World War II that’s been out at sea for too long.”
+“Doug wanted something like the interior of a Japanese submarine,” Probert recalled; “he wanted a bridge suspended between big shock-absorbing supports, with mechanically operating stations for the crewmen.”
+As Trumbull put it, the interior of the battle cruiser had to look like “an enemy submarine in World War II that’s been out at sea for too long.”